cyberflamingo/exobrain/internet-network-layer.md

 a specific device but assigned as required.
 The assigned IP address is whitin a _range_ of available addresses, generally given automatically by a Dynamic Host Configuration Protocol (DHCP) server or router.

+## ARP Table

+An ARP Table is a mapping of an IP address to a MAC address.
+All Layer 3 (this layer) devices will have an ARP table.